Acharya Bangalore Business School: ABBS Management Business and Entrepreneurship Review (AMBER)

 ABBS Management Business and Entrepreneurship Review, commonly known as AMBER, is a peer-reviewed academic journal published by Acharya Business B School.
 The journal is published biannually and catalogues original research papers from academic, social and corporate sectors.

 TEDxABBS

 ABBS hosted its first TED event in January 2019 with various speakers from different fields.
 The institution hosted TEDxABBSWomen in December 2019 with the theme Bold + Brilliant.

+AURA 2024

+In March 2024, ABBS hosted AURA 2024 event to showcase business plan ideas presented by graduating students to top industry leaders and category experts.